KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Traffic Demographics/README.md

 ### All Model Performance Comparison:
 ![Picture6](https://user-images.githubusercontent.com/15803839/64131254-75b30b00-cd95-11e9-9187-b3c02627dfcd.png)

-**Since the majority class constituted for roughly 85% of all records, I used other metrics such F-Score, Recall, Mathews Correlation Coefficient MCC to determine the best model.
+**Since the majority class constituted for roughly 85% of all records, other metrics such F-Score, Recall, Mathews Correlation Coefficient MCC were used to determine the best model.
 Gaussian Naive Bayes performed marginally better for recall scores than Logistic Regression to show the ratio of correctly predicted positive observations.
 The descision tree based models (Random Forest, Gradient Boost) performed relatively poorly overall.
-The models can still be improved further through tuning parameters and possibly balancing target class further.**
+The models can still be improved further by balancing target class and tuning parameters.**

 *[Metrics to measure model performance for an imbalanced dataset](https://towardsdatascience.com/what-metrics-should-we-use-on-imbalanced-data-set-precision-recall-roc-e2e79252aeba)*